https://propellerads.com/publishers/?ref_id=mNXh

 Durokoy Island

-Dreaming of experiencing being cast away but afraid of getting isolated?
-Durokoy Island is a perfect place for you.
-It only takes 20 minutes away from the mainland to reach this tiny island located north of Salvacion, Siruma, Camarines Sur, and halfway to Botawanan Island.
+Are you dreaming of being cast away but fear isolation?
+Durokoy Island is the ideal spot for you.
+This small island is just a 20-minute journey from the mainland, north of Salvacion, Siruma, Camarines Sur, and midway to Botawanan Island.

 Click this link below to read more: